LuisEvilCo/FlappyGame/README.md

 # FlappyGame
 Flappy Bird mockup
-This is a Flappy Bird "imitation" for self-learning purposes.
+This is a Flappy Bird "imitation" for self-learning purposes, i have no intention of publishing or making some sort of profit other than fun and mostly some knowledge.